Explaining where babies come from to kids – A parent’s guide

-Let’s talk about where babies come from, as a lot of parents struggle with knowing how to explain it to their child in an age-appropriate way.
-And it is a conversation we get a lot of questions about in my free Facebook sex education group for parents, that parent group.
+Let’s talk about where babies come from, as many parents struggle with knowing how to explain it to their children in an age-appropriate way.

 ‘Where do babies come from?’ is one of those questions that most parents will be asked at some time and place.

-And if you’re lucky, you won’t be asked whilst you’re lined up in a busy queue, waiting to buy icecream!
+And if you’re lucky, you won’t be asked while lined up in a busy queue, waiting to buy ice cream!
 (That’s what happened to me!)

 So, if you haven’t already been asked that question, now is the perfect time to get ready before you are asked!

-Oh, and if you want to know how to explain how babies are made, that is in it’s blogpost.
+Oh, and if you want to know how to explain how babies are made, that’s in its own blog post.
 And if you want to learn more about sex education, then the best place to start is my Sex Education 101 page.

 Why do kids want to know?